Since Help Net Security’s inception – back in 1998 – we have always valued and prioritized the privacy of our readers.

 A separate __cf_bm cookie is generated for each site that an end user visits, as Cloudflare does not track users from site to site or from session to session.
 The __cf_bm cookie is generated independently by Cloudflare, and does not correspond to any user ID or other identifiers in a customer’s web application.

-We run three (3) newsletter mailing lists: one is for Daily News, another is for the Weekly Newsletter, and the third is for alerting recipients when a new issue of our (IN)SECURE Magazine is released.
+We run three (3) mailing lists: one is for Daily News, another is for the Weekly Newsletter, and the third for the (IN)SECURE Newsletter, which delivers the latest developments on specific cybersecurity-related topics.

 When you subscribe to any of these lists via our web site, you have to enter your email address and then finalize the subscription by clicking on a link in the confirmation email you receive soon after.
 This “double opt-in” process is used to prevent you getting subscribed to our newsletters against your knowledge/will.

-The Daily News newsletter is sent once per day from Monday to Friday, the Weekly Newsletter is sent once per week, and the (IN)SECURE Magazine alert is sent once per calendar quarter.
+The Daily News newsletter is sent once per day from Monday to Friday, the Weekly Newsletter is sent once per week, and the (IN)SECURE Newsletter is sent once per month.
 We sometimes send promotional emails to these lists as well, but we keep that to a maximum of one per month per list.

 We never share your details with anyone and we never lease these lists.
 Only we can send the promotional messages to those subscribed to these newsletters, and their content is always curated and has to be confirmed by our editorial board.